Himesh021/LLDPractice/docs/DESIGN.md

 Prompt lives in `src/prompts/evaluation.prompt.ts` so it is not buried in the HTTP client.

+The evaluator receives both the problem requirements and the learner's structured solution.
+This keeps evaluation problem-specific rather than treating every submission as a generic LLD answer.

+The provider boundary also separates application logic from model-specific API formats, making the OpenAI, Groq, and Mock implementations interchangeable at the application boundary.

 **Why clamp and re-sum:** models drift on arithmetic.
 Stored scores must honor the published maxima and add up.

 **Why retry is a new POST on the same id:** the design is already saved; only the review is redone.

+### Evaluator validation

+The evaluator was manually tested with three Parking Lot submissions:

+1. A minimal/weak design with limited structure.
+2. A keyword-heavy design that mentioned multiple patterns but provided limited supporting design evidence.
+3. A structurally stronger design with explicit responsibilities, relationships, interfaces, and variation points.

+The keyword-heavy submission did not receive a higher score simply because it contained more pattern names.
+This helped validate the prompt's requirement to evaluate supporting design evidence rather than keyword presence alone.

 ## 10. Extensibility